Elementary school (grades K-5) · Waterbury, CT

 What is the racial and ethnic makeup of Hopeville School?

-The largest demographic group at Hopeville School is Hispanic or Latino at 68.4%.
-The school serves a diverse student body in Waterbury, CT.
+The largest demographic group at Hopeville School is Hispanic or Latino at 68.4% of enrollment, in Waterbury, CT.

 What is the Resource Investment Index for Hopeville School?

-Hopeville School has a Resource Investment Index of 33/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Hopeville School has a Resource Investment Index of 33/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page